etfrobotics/HARBOT/docs/logs.md

 4. Implementation Perspective: Discussing how such a system could be implemented in practice — including suitable data types, such as matrices, lists, or other structures.

-https://arxiv.org/html/2211.05939v5 - pyRDDLGym, practical way to integrate a feedback loop:
+https://arxiv.org/html/2211.05939v5 - pyRDDLGym, practical way to integrate a feedback loop.
-Since this is a gym environment the following plans can be tested and used in a publications that are ready to use with out-of-the-box planners:
+Beacuse this is a gym environment the following plans can be tested and used in a publications that are ready to use with out-of-the-box planners:
 1. JaxPlan: Planning through autodifferentiation